 So, let’s get started!

-10 Best USB Microphones For Recording Vocals in 2021
+10 Best USB Microphones For Recording Vocals

 Specifically designed for voiceover and podcasts, Fifine Metal Condenser is a great cardioid polar pattern USB microphone.
 Its plug-and-play functionality makes it easy to use and to connect to your Mac or Windows PC and it requires no external 48V phantom power source.